blenderer/Blister-API/readme.md

 ## Blister API

-Blister API is an [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) api for making lists.
+Blister API is a [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) api for making lists.
 It is simple.

 You can: